Need Boston Moving Permits? Here’s how to get them

 So here they are, just as the title promised, the 5 easy steps to follow get Boston Moving Permits:

-If your move day is more than a month away or within the next two weeks, you’ll need to make a trip to City Hall (you can simply apply online if you meet certain criteria, which we’ll explain below).
+If you want to get moving permits as quickly as possible, you’ll need to make a trip to City Hall (you can simply apply online if you meet certain criteria, which we’ll explain below, but then you’ll have to wait for the signs to arrive in the mail).
 Before you go, here’s what you’ll need (so you only have to make one trip):

--Money: As of January 2017, the city only accepts cash or personal checks for in-person payments for Boston Moving Permits.
-(You can use a card if applying online.)
+-Money: The City of Boston accepts Visa, MasterCard, cash, or personal checks for in-person payments for Boston Moving Permits.
 For one spot for a single moving truck, you should expect to spend about $69 total for the permits.
+If you’re blocking off meters, add an extra $20 per meter head to that total.

 -Time: You cannot wait until the last minute to get your moving permits.
 To reserve a spot for a truck in a residential area, you have to obtain your permits AT LEAST 3 DAYS prior to your move.
 For example, if you’re moving on a Sunday, you have to get the permits by the previous Thursday.
 If you live in a metered area, you need to obtain your permits AT LEAST 2 DAYS prior to your move.
 It’s also important to bring your patience — sometimes the process will only take ten minutes out of your day, while other times it could take more than a few hours.
 You never know what kinds of things City Hall might have to deal with while you’re waiting to get your permits.
 So it’s best to block out a chunk of the day.